hoanglocth/drawit-drawio/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Fixed file saving problem for Windows or WAMPServer based installations.

 = 1.0.7 =
 * Fixed problem where saving SVGs sometimes would be malformed.
 * Reduced editor iframe height to get rid of needless scrollbar.